matecat/MateCat-Filters/README.md

 Matecat Converter is a free open-source [Matecat](https://www.matecat.com) module which offers file conversions from multiple formats to Xliff (.xlf).
 Even though its usage is not mandatory, it substancially improves the user experience of the site.

-_Note: if your purpose is just to use this module within Matecat, and not to modify it, you can directly connect to our server (it's free):_ __http://[TODO SERVER ADDRESS: TODO SERVER PORT]__
+_Note: if your purpose is just to use this module within Matecat, and not to modify it, you can directly connect to our server (it's free!):_ __http://[TODO SERVER ADDRESS: TODO SERVER PORT]__

 ## Main features